Lynsey98/Lynsey98/README.md

 Hello, my name is Lynsey.
 I am currently learning code at CodeCrew.
 ## About Me
-✧  I love all things creepy, weird,and cute.
+✧  I love all things creepy, weird, and cute.

 ♡  I’m interested in fashion/film/music/comedy.